Article verified for Release 14.2 on July 16, 2025

 To properly fill these fields, refer to the following instructions.

-- Insert the Question ID.
+- Insert the Common ID (Question ID).

 - Optionally, insert the Branching question.
 It is imported like any other question.
 A follow-up question in a branch should reference the previous question’s ID and the number of the answer that led to it, separated by an underscore (e.g., 4_1).